19 May 13 Spring Power Savings Tips

-- Check the Refrigerant because it could be low or leaking.
+- Refrigerant because it could be low or leaking.
 Call a trained technician to repair the leak and recharge the system.

-- Check the Thermostat to make sure it is set properly and it is reading the correct temperature.
+- Thermostat to make sure it is set properly and it is reading the correct temperature.
 Also, ensure the thermostat is working properly so check the batteries.

-- Check the AC Filter because a clogged filter restricts airflow through the unit, decreasing its efficiency and reducing its ability to effectively cool the air.
+- Filter because a clogged filter restricts airflow through the unit, decreasing its efficiency and reducing its ability to effectively cool the air.

-- Check the Ductwork because they could be clogged, constricted or even leaking air.
+- Ductwork because they could be clogged, constricted or even leaking air.
 Call a professional to clean and air seal your ducts.